matrix-org/synapse/docs/modules/spam_checker_callbacks.md

 Called when storing a local or remote file.
 The module must return a boolean indicating whether the given file can be stored in the homeserver's media store.

+If multiple modules implement this callback, the first callback returning `True` causes the file to be denied, and the subsequent implementations of this callback to be ignored.
+If all callbacks return `False` then the file is allowed.

 ## Example